projectriff/riff/docs/riff_service_update.md

-      --dry-run                don't create resources but print yaml representation on stdout --env stringArray        environment variable expressed in a 'key=value' format --env-from stringArray   environment variable created from a source reference; see command help for supported formats -h, --help                   help for revise
+      --dry-run                don't create resources but print yaml representation on stdout --env stringArray        environment variable expressed in a 'key=value' format --env-from stringArray   environment variable created from a source reference; see command help for supported formats -h, --help                   help for update
       --image name[:tag]       the name[:tag] reference of an image containing the application/function -n, --namespace namespace    the namespace of the service
 ```